How Does Marijuana Affect The Brain?

 This doesn’t sound all that bad, why not improve your sensations temporarily?
-The cannabis industry is trying to capitalize on this in order to make more money.
-I can see slogans in the future like this “try cannabis, your wife’s cooking will never be better,” or “try cannabis, you can finally understand your favorite rap music,” or “try cannabis and lose weight.”
+The Marijuana industry is trying to capitalize on this in order to make more money.
+I can see slogans in the future like this “try Marijuana, your wife’s cooking will never be better,” or “try Marijuana, you can finally understand your favorite rap music,” or “try Marijuana and lose weight.”

-By definition Cannabis is a psychoactive drug, therefore can also become very addictive if used in the right circumstances, click here to learn more about cannabis addiction.
+By definition Marijuana is a psychoactive drug, therefore can also become very addictive if used in the right circumstances.

 Thank you for reading and please subscribe